> Folk Music > Songs > Our Ship Is Ready

 The Ian Campbell Folk Group sang Our Ship Is Ready at an evening at the Jug of Punch folk club at the Crown, Station Street, Birmingham, that was recorded and published in 1962 on their Topic EP Ceilidh at the Crown.

 Alison McMorland and Peta Webb sang Our Ship Is Ready in 1980 on their eponymous Topic album Alison McMorland & Peta Webb.
-Peta Webb also sang it with Oak live at the Cheltenham Folk Club, Victory Club, on 24 October 1971, which was included in 2003 on Oak’s Musical Tradition anthology Country Songs and Music, Peta Webb also recorded The Heart Is True (Our Ship Is Ready) in 1986 as the title track of her album with Pete Cooper, The Heart is True, and Alison McMorland sang it in 2007 on her Greentrax CD with Geordie McIntyre, White Wings.
-Rod Stradling commented in Oak’s Musical Tradition booklet:
+Peta Webb sang it with Oak live at the Cheltenham Folk Club, Victory Club, on 24 October 1971, which was included in 2003 on Oak’s Musical Traditions anthology Country Songs and Music, Peta Webb also recorded The Heart Is True (Our Ship Is Ready) in 1986 as the title track of her album with Pete Cooper, The Heart is True, and Alison McMorland sang it in 2007 on her Greentrax CD with Geordie McIntyre, White Wings.
+Rod Stradling noted in Oak’s Musical Traditions booklet:

 A song almost entirely confined to the north of Ireland, it has been collected from Sarah Makem and Robert Cinnamond and other Northern Irish singers, and is a version of the broadside ballad An Emigrant’s Farewell to his Country.
-Peta learned this from Peter Kennedy’s 1952 recording of Mary Toner, Markethill, Co Armagh.
+Peta learned this from Peter Kennedy’s 1952 recording of Mary Toner, Markethill, Co Armagh [BBC recording 18537].
 The broadside has many references to the beauties of Dublin, including Killiney, which Peta heard as Killarney.

-Emily Spiers sang The Emigrant’s Farewell in 2010 on her CD The Half-Moon Lovers.
+Emily Spiers sang The Emigrant’s Farewell on her 2010 CD The Half-Moon Lovers.
+She noted:

 Sue Brown and Lorraine Irwing sang Our Ship Is Ready in 2012 on their RootBeat album The 13th Bedroom.